akilmarshall/gauge-vision/README.md

 Several video feeds of similar pressure gauges in operation will be available, the goal is to write software capable of turing that video stream into a stream of values representing the pressure readings of the gauge.

+Ultimately the work in this repo will update a variable in the EPICS/DRAMA systems representing some compressor.
+Thus the run time of the algorithm should be reduced as much as possible and can be used as a measure of success when comparing algorithms or implementations.

 <p align="center">
 <img src=https://imgur.com/qmYCjDS.png alt="" width="250"/>
 <img src=https://imgur.com/k0YyhoU.png alt="" width="250"/>